 Use strong passwords to protect financial accounts.
 Don't use the same one for all your accounts and change your passwords frequently.

 Use encrypted websites when shopping or banking online.
-An encrypted site has "https"e beginning of its web address; the "s" is f"re.
+An encrypted site has "https" at the beginning of its web address; the "s" is for "secure."

 "Hack-proof" your computer.
 Use anti-virus and anti-spyware software and a firewall.

 Guard personal information, such as your social security number, birthdate, credit card numbers and driver's license number.
 Only share with companies you trust.
 Never provide personal information to retailers to get a merchant discount.